 Wink bases its quarterly annuity sales reports on data from issuers.
-It says the new, preliminary report includes data from issuers that account for about 97% of total individual.
+It says the new, preliminary report includes data from issuers that account for about 97% of the total individual.

 The LIMRA institute also bases its results on an issuer survey.
 It says the new report draws on data from issuers that account for about 95% of the U.S. individual annuity market.